nehcgnak/CrackingMachineLearningInterview/README.md

                 Softmax outputs produce a vector that is non-negative and sums to 1.
 It's useful when you have mutually exclusive categories
                 ("these images only contain cats or dogs, not both").
 You can use softmax if you have 2,3,4,5,... mutually exclusive labels.

-            2) Tanh function (has Vanish Garident problem) if the outputs are somehow constrained to lie in [−1, 1], tanh could make sense.
+            2) Tanh function (has vanish gradient problem) if the outputs are somehow constrained to lie in [−1, 1], tanh could make sense.

             3) Relu Function
-                ReLU units or similar variants can be helpful when the output is bounded above or below.
+                RelU units or similar variants can be helpful when the output is bounded above or below.
                 If the output is only restricted to be non-negative, it would make sense to use a ReLU activation as the output function.
-(0 to Max(x))
+(0 to max(x))

             4) Leaky Relu Function (to fix the dying relu problem in the Relu function within hidden layers)

-#### What is Convolotional Neural Network?
+#### What is Convolutional Neural Network?
         Convolutional-neural-network is a subclass of neural-networks which have at least one convolution layer.
         They are great for capturing local information (e.g. neighbor pixels in an image or surrounding words in a text) as well as reducing the complexity of the model (faster training, needs fewer samples, reduces the chance of overfitting).